samueldanso/Proof9/README.md

 Proof9 is a sound rights platform where music creators protect, license, and monetize their sound IP through on-chain ownership, AI-powered originality verification, and real social connection with their fans and audience — powered by Story Protocol, Yakoa, and Tomo.

-## Problem

-Music and sound creators struggle to prove ownership, protect their work, and monetize it effectively.
-Licensing is complicated, piracy is rampant, and current systems lack transparency, especially for independent artists and creators.

-## Solution

-Proof9 is a sound rights platform that gives creators the tools to protect their IP, verify originality, license usage, and get paid for their sound — all backed by on-chain provenance and AI verification.
-Beyond just payments, Proof9 creates real social connections between creators and their audience through social interactions.
-Powered by Story Protocol, Yakoa, and Tomo, creators can confidently manage their sound IP, build meaningful relationships with fans, and earn in a transparent, decentralized ecosystem.

 ## Features

 -   **🔐 On-chain ownership** — Upload and register your sound IP with blockchain-backed provenance using Story Protocol.